Avik-Das-567/Pneumonia-Classification-EfficientNet-PyTorch/README.md

 - Apply image transforms for preprocessing and augmentation.
 - Load image data into batches using PyTorch `DataLoader`.
-- Load and fine-tune a pretrained EfficientNet model.
+- Load and adapt a pretrained EfficientNet model using transfer learning.
 - Build a simple PyTorch trainer for model training, validation, checkpointing, and evaluation.

 ## Problem Statement